 Faculty:Faculty of Business and Law

-Prior to joining ARU, Sandra had gained work and research experience in the areas of innovation management and policy in various international organisations throughout Europe.
-She has led various consultancy projects in the area of innovation policy and small-and medium-sized enterprises for the British government and has extensive experience in managing international collaborative agreements with partner universities, the private and public sectors
+Sandra has gained work and research experience in the areas of innovation management and policy in various international organisations throughout Europe.
+She has led several consultancy projects for the British government in the area of innovation policy and small and medium sized enterprises and has substantial experience in managing international collaborative agreements with partner universities, private and public sectors.

 Selmanovic, S. and Hayman, A., 2018.
 Supporting innovation in small-and medium-sized enterprises in Essex (UK) – an institutional perspective.
 In: WINIR (World Interdisciplinary Network for Institutional Research).
 Hong Kong, China, September.

 Drydakis, N., Sidiropoulou K., Patnaik S., Selmanovic S., and Bozani V., 2018.
 Masculine vs Feminine Personality Traits and Women’s Employment Outcomes in Britain: A Field Experiment.
 International Journal of Manpower, Emerald Publishing, 39(4): 621-630.

 Selmanovic, S., 2016.
 Good governance and innovation performance in developing countries: the relevance of informal institutions for policy transfer.
 In: WINIR (World Interdisciplinary Network for Institutional Research) 3rd Conference on Institutions and Human Behaviour.
 Boston, United States, September.

 Selmanovic, S. and MacDonald P., 2016.
 Inventive Activity in Essex: A Regional Patent Data Analysis.
 Essex Patent Map Consultancy Project.
 Cambridge (UK): May 2016.